How Much Does a Bankruptcy Chapter 7 Cost as a Business?

 One of the main advantages of Chapter 7 for businesses is that it can provide a relatively quick and straightforward way to wind down operations and discharge debts.
 Unlike Chapter 11 or 13, which involve reorganization and repayment plans, Chapter 7 allows businesses to essentially start from scratch.

 However, it’s important to note that not all businesses are eligible for Chapter 7.
-To qualify, the business must pass a “means test” demonstrating that its income is below a certain threshold.
+To qualify, the business must pass a “means test” demonstrating its income below a certain threshold.
 Additionally, certain types of debts, such as taxes and employee wages, cannot be discharged through Chapter 7.

 What Is the Filing Fee for Chapter 7?